messman/tidy/projects/server/README.md

 # tidy-server

-This library contains the functionality for creating test data and retrieving actual data used for the front-end of `tidy`.
+This library contains the functionality for creating test data and retrieving actual data used for the front-end of WBT.

 ## Build